 Contact Paul Davis for all your property damage needs.
-(972) 429-1983
+(972) 454-4330

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as it is possible.

-- Keep a listing of any household personal belongings or goods that you have thrown out and receipts for any expenses you incur while protecting your home.
+- Keep a listing of any and all household personal belongings or goods that you have thrown out and receipts for any expenses you incur in protecting your home.

-- Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+- Is your house safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for help to arrive, listed below are some tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for us to arrive, listed below are some tips to help deal with the damage:

 - Water Source: It is very important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Air Conditioning: Turn on your air conditioner to speed up drying during the summer or in humid areas of the country.
+- Air Conditioning: Turn the air conditioner on to aid in drying in the summer or in regions with more humidity.

 - Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Do not use a vacuum cleaner.)
+(Do not use the vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpet with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if at all possible.
+- Carpets: Avoid walking on carpet if possible.
 Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wash or wipe ceilings and other absorbent surfaces.

-- Doors: Shut all doors in affected areas to limit smoke odors as much as possible.
+- Doors: Close doors in affected rooms to localize smoke odors as much as possible.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business has been damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!